 The 2022-2023 Maryland Teacher of the Year will be announced on Maryland Public Television (MPT) on October 6, 2022, in a 30-minute Maryland Teacher of the Year Television Special airing at 8:00 p.m. on MPT2.
 The program will highlight all 24 local education agencies’ Teachers of the Year and culminate in the naming of the 2022-23 Maryland Teacher of the Year.

 The selected Maryland Teacher of the Year will go on to compete for the esteemed National Teacher of the year Award.
 Maryland’s Teacher of the Year will represent the teaching profession and spend the coming year as an educational speaker, ambassador and advisor.

 Congratulations, Ms. Gereli!!
 Best of luck in the state competition!

-For over 20 years, HCPS school counselors have administered needs assessments.
-The results of the assessment are used to determine how HCPS staff can provide more direct, and specific supports to our students.
-In the past, we have not sent a communication making families aware of the upcoming needs assessment, but we understand that some families would like to know more about how HCPS collects information to better support your student in school.
+For over 20 years, Harford County Public Schools (HCPS) school counselors have administered Wellness Needs Assessments.
+The results of the assessment are used to determine how HCPS staff can provide more direct and specific supports to our students.
 We hope you will encourage your child to share their true thoughts and feelings as we look to provide as supportive and nurturing a school environment as possible for all students.